PTI ADVANCED HAND VS KNIFE: Part 1

 My structure for teaching advanced empty hand vs knife.
 First, I rearrange the order of training and what is included in each area.

 - Striking skills: Palm strike.
 Eye attacks.
 Elbow strikes.
 Forearm strikes.
 Knee strikes.
 I’ve chosen just the strikes that are easy to learn for the non-martial artist.
+(Note: I may include punches in the striking program if the person has enough boxing experience and either; has a thick enough bone structure so they are not likely to break their hand punching in a street fight, or are likely to be wearing armored tactical gloves during a fight.)

 - Parry skills (integrated with previously learned strikes).
 In this class, you use a parry and the right footwork to avoid the knife attack while striking with the free hand.